 They hail from all kinds of nations, small and big, poor and rich, racist and tolerant, religious and atheist, hot and cold.
 They know who really has power and influence in the media, who wields control over journalists and who dictates editorial decisions.

 This website gives them a platform to write about it.
 We launched this website because so many important stories about independent journalism and its foes (or friends) never get published or are only touched upon in comments posted on social networks, or after hours in the local pub.
 We have the luxury to write freely about all these sensitive issues because no government or business controls us.
-And we hope they will never will.
+And we hope they never will.